Look at the image above — which do you believe to be the best sleep position?

 Health and vitality live in the coronal plane.

 In other words, movements that go side to side, away from the midline..

 Think jumping jacks, squats, warrior pose, lateral arm movements, or dancing (assuming you dance like me and your arms are everywhere)

-Similarly, when we are sleeping, if we do NOT move our heads side to side and just keep it propped up and flexed….I can confidently say goodbye to your cervical curve…and with it, some of essentials relay and feedback systems to the brain.
+Similarly, when we are sleeping, if we do NOT move our heads side to side and just keep it propped up and flexed….I can confidently say goodbye to your cervical curve…and with it, some of the essential relay and feedback systems to the brain.